cheekybits/genny/README.md

 ## Library

-We have started building a [library of common things](https://github.com/cheekybits/gennylib), and you can use `wget` to generate the specific versions you need.
+We have started building a [library of common things](https://github.com/cheekybits/gennylib), and you can use `genny get` to generate the specific versions you need.

+For example: `genny get maps/concurrentmap.go "KeyType=BUILTINS ValueType=BUILTINS"` will print out generated code for all types for a concurrent map.
+Any file in the library may be generated locally in this way using all the same options given to `genny gen`.

 ## Usage